-Elliott is a developer and novelist with over fifteen years of experience in software development and research.
-He uses Java, Python, and SQL to design and implement digital projects and further digital scholarship across the humanities.
+Elliott Hall is a Senior Software Engineer at King's Digital Lab.
+He is a developer and novelist with over fifteen years of experience in software development and digital research.

 He is also the author of three novels published by John Murray, the Strange Trilogy, as well as works in film and theatre.
 The Ghost Hunt is his first attempt to combine his creative and development work.